 “With the Good Food Challenge we want people to think about food, talk to each other, and come up with their own goals for eating better,” says Food First NL Executive Director Kristie Jameson.
 “Food and food issues have become so complicated, and it can be overwhelming to make good food choices.”

-Last year more than 400 people across the province signed up for the challenge.
-Every morning during the work-week a discussion card was posted online with challenges, facts, quotes, questions and tips.
+In 2016, every morning during the work-week, a discussion card was posted online with challenges, facts, quotes, questions, and tips.
 Each card was designed to be easily shared and to spark conversation.
+Throughout the Challenge, our posts reached an average of 989 people each, and our weekly newsletters were sent to more than 200 subscribers.

 For many people, good food isn’t just about taste or nutrition.

 “Much of our food is shipped from outside the province.
 Many communities face high costs, low quality, and low availability of fresh foods.
-We struggle with some of the highest rates of diabetes and obesity in the country,” says Jameson.
-“Just by regularly taking a few moments to consider an apple you’re eating, for example, connects you to some of the issues we face here.”
+We struggle with some of the highest rates of diabetes and obesity in the country."